-The whole of mankind, whether they be rich or poor, sinner or saved - all rely upon God's grace and bounty, for man cannot so much as draw a single breath, to either bless or curse the God Who made their mouth and knit them together in their mother's womb - for He alone upholds all creation by the word of His mighty power.
+The whole of mankind, whether they be rich or poor, sinner or saved - all rely upon God's grace and bounty.
+Man cannot so much as draw a single breath, to either bless or curse the God Who made their mouth and knit them together in their mother's womb.
+He alone upholds all creation by the word of His mighty power.

-One person reaches out to his Lord in want and need, in humble dependency and childlike trust and is given abundant supply, pressed down and running over, while the other approaches God with his own self-satisfied importance and foolish, prideful fancy - desiring even more of the trite baubles of worldly lust that only sufficed the cravings of the flesh momentarily - and that one is sent away, quite empty.
+One person reaches out to his Lord in want and need, in humble dependency and childlike trust, and he is given God's abundant supply - pressed down, shaken together and running over.
+The other approaches God with his own self-satisfied importance and foolish, prideful fancy - desiring even more of the trite baubles of worldly lust, which only sufficed the cravings of the flesh momentarily - and that one is sent away, quite empty.

-Mary like her favoured cousin Elisabeth, and Anna.. the aged, praying prophetess, had nurtured hearts that looked and longed for the consolation of Israel and they were heartily satisfied.
+Mary, like her favoured cousin Elisabeth, and Anna.. the aged, praying prophetess, had nurtured hearts that looked, and longed, for the consolation of Israel and they were heartily satisfied.
 But the greedy Herod and prideful Pharisees were left devoid of any tokens of God's favour towards them.